DumindaManjula/ReGov-Test/README.md

 ![](images/screen7.png)

-Here we have created CI/CD pipeline and AWS architecture with few services using cloudformation templates and deployed on our cloud enviroment.
+Here we have created CI/CD pipeline and AWS architecture with few services using cloudformation templates and deployed on AWS cloud enviroment.